Pillar Content for Blogs: What is it and How to Create It?

 Instead, these content solutions essentially introduce the various sub-topic elements with basic information, while enticing customers to click through to connected pages to learn more.

-If used poorly, pillar pages can end up as cluttered, complicated and overwhelming portions of your website.
-However, when leveraged correctly, they can be an excellent way to boost audience engagement, demonstrate thought leadership and strengthen SEO
+If used poorly, pillar pages can end up as cluttered, complicated, and overwhelming portions of your website.
+However, when leveraged correctly, they can be an excellent way to boost audience engagement, demonstrate thought leadership, and strengthen SEO.

 What is a Pillar blog post?

 Sometimes called a “knowledgebase article” or “cornerstone content” pillar posts get their name from the architectural structure: pillars.
-In architecture, pillars are columns which provide crucial support for structures.
+In architecture, pillars are columns that provide crucial support for structures.
 A pillar post offers similar benefits to your content marketing, providing a clear structure on which you build out extra articles and blogs.

-At a glance, pillar posts are big, meaty and complex posts, brimming with useful and actionable information.
+At a glance, pillar posts are big, meaty, and complex posts, brimming with useful and actionable information.
 They often include a combination of text and images, and may even link out to audio files to help you answer important audience questions.

 A pillar page is the basis on which “topic clusters” are built.
-The pillar page covers all of the aspects of a specific topic on one page, while leaving room for more in-depth articles via cluster blog posts connected to the page.
+The pillar page covers all of the aspects of a specific topic on one page while leaving room for more in-depth articles via cluster blog posts connected to the page.

 Topic “clusters” are collections of relevant content connected to an overarching idea.
-For instance, if you wanted to create a pillar page on designing a WordPress website, this page might include various sections covering how to choose your WordPress host, select a theme and configure your content.
+For instance, if you wanted to create a pillar page on designing a WordPress website, this page might include various sections covering how to choose your WordPress host, select a theme, and configure your content.
 Each section would link out to another page on your website which covered the topic in greater detail.

 Topic clusters

-For instance, the Typeform “Brand Awareness” pillar page covers the basics of brand awareness, how to track brand awareness, how to create brand awareness and more.
+For instance, the Typeform “Brand Awareness” pillar page covers the basics of brand awareness, how to track brand awareness, how to create brand awareness, and more.
 Within each section, there are links to other Typeform posts providing additional information.

 Pillar Page Examples: What Does a Pillar Page Look Like?